burlachenkok/exploring-python3/python3-note.md

 1. The first step is to take the usual Python file "*.py" and change the extension to "*.pyx".

-2. The second and most powerful step that can be used now while using Cython is to append type information to variables.
+2. The second and most powerful step that can be used while using Cython is to append type information to variables.
 In practice especially if you are using loops it brings good speedup immediately.
 Examples:

     ```python
     #!/usr/bin/env python3